02vandup11/Python_Project/Calculator/readme.md

 streamlit run calculator.py
 ```

-A browser window will open automatically at:
+Your browser will open automatically at:

 ```
 http://localhost:8501/